AdobeDocs/graphql-mesh-gateway/src/pages/reference/multiple-apis.md

 ### In regular `additionalResolvers`

-In the current example, we want to have a field called `author` under `Book` property then point it to `author`.
+In the current example, we want to have a field called `author` under `Book` property and point it to the `author` property.

-Normally we supposed to do the following definitions;
+Normally we would use the following definitions;

 ```json
 {